"ביני לבינךָ, אני אוכל את כל השוקולד."

 So your question of Is the preference to “between you and me” over “between me and you” similarly a question of grammar, or just manners? cannot be answered without debate, because at this point in our history, it’s still considered grammatically incorrect by some and acceptable to others to say “between me and you”.

-I did look it up.
-It's the other way round from what you wrote.
-The correct way of saying it is "Between you and me" (because "I" cannot come after a preposition), but people started using "between you and I" more, and it's becoming common.
+The correct way of saying it is "Between you and me", regardless if it's reported speech or not, because "I" cannot come after a preposition.
+But people started using "between you and I" more, and it's becoming common.